eljefe303030/Melius/README.md

 **49.1 GENERAL COMBAT**
 1. [Doubled Enemy Numbers - No Robots](https://www.nexusmods.com/starfield/mods/6030) enemy numbers in most abandoned, deserted, forgotten places are doubled.
+2. El Jefe Combat AI - Less Deadly Ranged Attacks patch.
+Reduces the range and frequency of attacks.
+Enable this if you want ranged combat to be less challenging.
-2. [Gorefield - A Starfield Gore Framework](https://www.nexusmods.com/starfield/mods/12833) Gorefield gives you a set of gameplay options that allow you to turn on special gory death effects for NPCs.
+3. [Gorefield - A Starfield Gore Framework](https://www.nexusmods.com/starfield/mods/12833) Gorefield gives you a set of gameplay options that allow you to turn on special gory death effects for NPCs.
-3. [Human Damage multiplier options](https://www.nexusmods.com/starfield/mods/12603) choose a higher/lower multipler here if you want headshots to you and enemies to do more/less damage.
+4. [Human Damage multiplier options](https://www.nexusmods.com/starfield/mods/12603) choose a higher/lower multipler here if you want headshots to you and enemies to do more/less damage.
-4. [Remove Auto Aim](https://www.nexusmods.com/starfield/mods/14096) Removes the auto aim from the game.
+5. [Remove Auto Aim](https://www.nexusmods.com/starfield/mods/14096) Removes the auto aim from the game.
 When shooting, if you see the red crosshair appearing to correct your aim, that is the auto aim kicking in, this mod simply disables that.
 Want to get the satisfaction of knowing direct hits are down to your skill and accuracy, then this mod is for you. **enabled by default**

 **58.1 BEAUTY & APPEARANCE**
 1. [NPC Height Variation Toolkit](https://www.nexusmods.com/starfield/mods/7466) A mod that realistically resizes all human NPCs in the game.
 NPCs are no longer all the same height.
 Inlcuded patch that fix an issue if playing with a female character, in third person and when aiming down sights. **characters can clip furniture when using this mod e.g. when sitting or leaning at desks.